hitiksaini/blog-website-sample/README.md

 A node.js coded website for your personal/community blog.
 This is just a prototype for a sample Blog Website you will need to re-design as per your choice.

 ### Prerequisite
 Install latest version of nodejs & mongoDB(database) into your PC for this to work.
-I have explained the installation process below refer to it and when you're done.
+I have explained the installation process below refer to it and when you're done:

 You now just need to open terminal and write these commands:

 * ### `git clone https://github.com/hitiksaini/Blog-Website.git `
-* navigate to where you downloaded the repository and install all the requirements `npm install`
+* navigate to where you downloaded the repository and install all the requirements- `npm install`
 * ### `node app.js`
 If all goes well and you configure all the required modules correctly, this will run the whole node.js coded project and you will see the blog website on your local servers(https://localhost:3000/)